Sue Campbell talks about going through the aptitude testing for herself and for her two sons on...

 Our clients often write to let us know how aptitude testing has enriched their lives.
 For example one mother wrote, "A few friends had recommended the testing for our 14-year-old daughter, who we homeschooled until fifth grade.
 She’s always been very smart and very very creative—I couldn't wait to see what kinds of things she could be!"

 One of our ongoing research projects involves studying the relationship between brain structure and aptitudes.
-The Foundation’s founder and namesake, Johnson O’Connor, had an abiding interest in the biological substrate of individual differences in aptitudes.

-Learn more about this and other research projects.
+Learn more about our other research projects.